West Virginia Code

-The division, under the direction of any federally mandated board, commission or council appointed by the secretary of the Department of Education and the arts, is authorized and directed to cooperate with the federal government in providing vocational evaluation and work adjustment services to disadvantaged individuals.
+The division, under the direction of any federally mandated board, commission, or council appointed by the Secretary of the Department of Commerce, is authorized and directed to cooperate with the federal government in providing vocational evaluation and work adjustment services to disadvantaged individuals.

 “Vocational evaluation and work adjustment services” include, as appropriate in each case, such services as:

 (a) A preliminary diagnostic study to determine that the individual is disadvantaged, has an employment handicap, and that services are needed;